steelburn/dockety/README.md

 - **`docker-compose.yml`**: Production deployment using pre-built images from GitHub Container Registry
 - **`docker-compose.dev.yml`**: Development deployment that builds images locally from source code

 The backend supports multiple Docker host connections simultaneously, allowing you to monitor and manage containers across different environments.
-All API requests from the frontend are proxied through the Nginx server to the backend, ensuring seamless communication without CORS issues.
+The frontend uses configurable API endpoints - in development it connects directly to the backend, while in production requests are proxied through Nginx.

 ### Host Management